What Private Salsa Coaching With Me Is Really Like

 People get easily overwhelmed if teachers throw too much stuff at them so I give clear instructions on just two or three things I want them to practice at home, and one thing to focus on when they next go social dancing.

-My creative tools teach guys to expand their repertoire of moves and develop their musicality in a way that’s fun and unique to them – the Moves Multiplier Matrix and the Musicality Matrix are a series of practical exercises that allows then to get into the “zone” in a way you can’t access by merely copying a routine.
+My creative tools teach guys to expand their repertoire of moves and develop their musicality in a way that’s fun and unique to them – and in a way that will work for them on the dance floor.

 In 12 weeks they will be dancing a simple, freestyle Salsa dance with the material they’ve learned without panic moments, meltdowns or memory blanks.